ishspsy/project/MPSSC/README.md

 ## Example data sets

-The 9 example datasets are provided in the directory [*Data*](https://github.com/ishspsy/project/tree/master/MPSSC/Data).
+The 9 data sets are provided in the directory [*Data*](https://github.com/ishspsy/project/tree/master/MPSSC/Data).

 Specifically, the dataset of Data_Deng.mat refers to http://science.sciencemag.org/content/343/6167/193.